ericx1907/til/ubuntu/Package_Management_Using_apt_and_dpkg.md

 dpkg -S `which less`
 ```

-Here the `` ` ` `` is a command subsitution which excutes the command and return the result in double backticks first.
+Here the `` ` ` `` is a command subsitution which excutes the command in double backticks first and return the result.

 To list all files a package contains (including their full path):